 And maybe a better question: when have you ever joyously perused a sponsor page?
 Never because they’re typically so bland, right?

 Long story short: a successful sponsor page must be well-designed in order to protect your sponsors’ reputations.
+(Interested in what this might look like on your site?
+Let’s chat.)
 Above all else, your sponsor page should prioritize a clear hierarchy of sponsorship levels and uniform image sizes.

 Let’s dive into an example: